rust-community/underhanded.rs/_posts/2016-12-08-underhanded-rust.en.md

 If you would like to sponsor more prizes, please contact us via
 <mailto:underhanded@rust-lang.org>.

-# Judging
+# Jury

-Judging will be made up of members of the Rust Core and Community teams, as well as volunteers from the broader Rust community.
+Jury will be made up of members of the Rust Core and Community teams, as well as volunteers from the broader Rust community.

 # Announcement of the Winner(s)